Bronchiolitis obliterans: Lung transplant

 The scoring system shows an increased severity of the disease as the BOS number increases.

+Elevated levels of bile acid and inflammatory proteins linked to GERD and microaspiration suggest that these factors may lead to the development of bronchiolitis obliterans in lung transplant recipients.

 Hematopoietic stem cell transplant

 Bronchiolitis obliterans affects up to 5.5% of people who have received HSCT.
 One of the biggest risk factors after HSCT is the development of GVHD with a 14% risk.
 Other risk factors post transplant including tobacco use, age of donor, age of recipient, lower baseline FEV1/FVC ratio, non-caucasian race, peripheral and lower circulating IgG levels.
 Studies have, however, shown mixed results regarding these other risk factors.
 There has been an association shown between the increased use of peripheral stem cells and the risk of developing bronchiolitis obliterans.
 Also, research has shown an increased risk for developing the disease within the first year of transplant if the person is infected with respiratory syncytial virus or parainfluenza virus within the first 100 days post transplant.

-Inhalants
+Toxic exposure

-There are many industrial inhalants that are known to cause various types of bronchiolitis, including bronchiolitis obliterans.
+There are many industrial substances that are known to cause bronchiolitis obliterans.

-Industrial workers who have presented with bronchiolitis:
+Industrial workers who have presented with BO have been: